W E L C O M E !

 -

-11 | Eojin has received an outstanding presentation award for his work on "protein aging" at the fall meeting of the Korean Physical Society.
-Congrats!
+11 | Eojin received an Outstanding Presentation Award for his work on "protein aging" at the Fall Meeting of the Korean Physical Society.
+Congratulations!

 -

-11 | Our invited preview paper has been published in Structure (Link) as a part of the 30th anniversary special issue.
-Eojin and Duyoung wrote this preview, putting recent single-molecule findings on a protein folding chaperone in perspective.
+11 | Our invited preview article has been published in Structure (Link) as part of the 30th anniversary special issue.
+Eojin and Duyoung wrote this piece, putting recent single-molecule findings on a protein folding chaperone into perspective.

 -

-06 | Our invited review paper has been published in Journal of Molecular Biology (Link) as a part of a special issue titled "Changing Shape of Molecules and Changing Landscape of Molecular Biology".
-Bhashini and Duyoung wrote an extensive review on single-molecule force spectroscopy of membrane protein folding.
+06 | Our invited review article has been published in Journal of Molecular Biology (Link) as part of a special issue titled "Changing Shape of Molecules and Changing Landscape of Molecular Biology".
+Bhashini and Duyoung authored an in-depth review on single-molecule force spectroscopy of membrane protein folding.
 Congratulations!

 -

 05 | Our work on a new single-molecule method and membrane protein folding has been published in eLife (Link).
-In this work, Seoyoon, Daehyo, and Bhashini developed a robust magnetic tweezer method and characterized the "speed limit" of membrane protein folding.
+In this study, Seoyoon, Daehyo, and Bhashini developed a robust magnetic tweezer approach and characterized the "speed limit" of membrane protein folding.
 Congratulations!

 -

-02 | Welcome Jeonghyun, another new color to the lab.
+02 | Welcome, Jeonghyun!
+We are excited to add another new color to the lab.

 2019~2022